 Here’s a list of just a few of our favorites, but remember, don’t take our word for it… ask a local and find some new and delicious hidden gems around the city.

-- FRÜH “Em Veedel” – Typical Cologne & German restaurant in Chlodwigplatz
+- FRÜH “Em Veedel” – Typical regional & German restaurant in Chlodwigplatz

 - Die Fette Kuh – Premium hot dogs and burgers with a delicious German flare

 - Bei Oma Kleinmann – Scrumptious German favorites